scott-good/sofy-docs/docs/topics/Installing Solutions/using_new_gcp_trial_account.md

 These instructions are designed for those new to Kubernetes, and have simplified steps to:
 * Create a trial account in Google Cloud Platform (GCP)
-* Create a Kubernetes cluster using Google Kubernetes Environment (GKE), in the GCP Trial Account.
+* Create a Kubernetes cluster using Google Kubernetes Environment (GKE), in the GCP Trial Account
-* Prepare the cluster for install of a SoFy Solution.
+* Prepare the cluster for install of a SoFy Solution
-* Install and access the SoFy Solution in the cluster.
+* Install and access the SoFy Solution in the cluster

 You can install more than one solution in a cluster, if there are sufficient resources, but each solution must be installed in a separate namespace.
 The steps shown below will install a solution into the cluster's default namespace.
 To repeat the installation with additional solutions, rerun the setup and specify a different namespace,  then install the solution into the new namespace.

 You will need the following to get started:
-* A valid credit card.
-(Google states that you will not be charged for the trial account.)
+* A valid credit card (Google states that you will not be charged for the trial account)
 * A Solution chart downloaded from SoFy to your local file system.
-On the Solution detail page, there is a download icon near the top right-hand corner.
+On the Solution detail page, there is a download icon near the top right-hand corner
-* Details of the FlexNet license server that contain your entitlements to run the HCL Software included in your solution.
-Alternatively, you can install a solution without these values, and add them later through the Solution Console 'Settings', but some of the software may not be fully functional until that is done.
+* Details of the FlexNet license server that contain your entitlements to run the HCL Software included in your solution; alternatively, you can install a solution without these values, and add them later through the Solution Console 'Settings', but some of the software may not be fully functional until that is done
-* Your CLI secret for the HCL docker registry.
-Instructions to obtain your CLI secret will be provided further down the documentation when it is needed.
+* Your CLI secret for the HCL docker registry; instructions to obtain your CLI secret will be provided further down the documentation when it is needed

 **Note:** If you already have a GCP Account, skip to section II.
 ___
-## **I. Create a GCP trial account**
+## **I. Create a GCP Trial Account**
 1. Create a Gmail account (unless you want to use an existing account):
-   * [Signup](https://accounts.google.com/signup) for a new Gmail account.
+   * [Signup](https://accounts.google.com/signup) for a new Gmail account

 2. Create a Google GCP Trial Account: https://cloud.google.com/gcp/
-   * Click the **Get started for free** button.
+   * Click the **Get started for free** button
-   * Enter the email of existing account or account created earlier.
+   * Enter the email of existing account or account created earlier

    **Note:** You will be asked to provide credit card information.
 Google states that it will not be charged unless you explicitly upgrade from the free trial to a paid account.

 ___
 ## **II.
-Sign-in to GCP, create a top-level project and a new Kubernetes cluster**
+Sign-In to GCP, Create a Top-Level Project and a New Kubernetes Cluster**
-1. [Login here](https://console.cloud.google.com/kubernetes) to the GCP console using your account information.
+1. [Login here](https://console.cloud.google.com/kubernetes) to the GCP console using your account information
-    * Once logged in, you should land in the **Kubernetes Engine** > **Cluster** view.
+    * Once logged in, you should land in the **Kubernetes Engine** > **Cluster** view
-    * You will be prompted to create a project.
+    * You will be prompted to create a project

-2. Select **Create Project** to build your top-level GCP project.
+2. Select **Create Project** to build your top-level GCP project
-    *	No organization is required.
+    *	No organization is required

-3. Select **Create cluster**.
+3. Select **Create Cluster**
-4. On the left-hand side, click on **Cluster basics**.
+4. On the left-hand side, click on **Cluster basics**
-   * Name your cluster.
+   * Name your cluster
-   * Use Zonal clusters with the default version of GKE.
+   * Use Zonal clusters with the default version of GKE

    **Note:** Initially we’d recommend using the static version (requires manual updates) and not the release channel.

-5. Next, on the left-hand side, click on **Node Pools**.
-Then select **default-pool**.
+5. Next, on the left-hand side, click on **Node Pools** then select **default-pool**
-    * By default, the node pool will have 3 nodes.
-We recommend to modify this to 2 nodes.
+    * By default, the node pool will have 3 nodes - we recommend to modify this to 2 nodes.
 Select size number of nodes: 2

-6. Next, size you nodes according to your solution.
-Select **Nodes** within the **default-pool**.
+6. Next, size you nodes according to your solution; select **Nodes** within the **default-pool**
-   * The Solution Detail page includes estimated resource needs for the solution.
+   * The Solution Detail page includes estimated resource needs for the solution

 7. Select Machine Type
       * For example, for a solution that requires 6 vCPU and 13 GB memory, you could select e2-standard-4 (2 nodes of 4 vCPU, 16 GB memory)

-8. Click **Create**.
-Your cluster should take around 3-5 minutes to be ready.
+8. Click **Create** - your cluster should take around 3-5 minutes to be ready

 ___
 ## **III.
-Connect to your cluster using Google Cloud Shell**
+Connect to your Cluster Using Google Cloud Shell**
-1. In the Kubernetes Clusters view, click **Connect** next to your newly created cluster.
+1. In the Kubernetes Clusters view, click **Connect** next to your newly created cluster

-2. Select the button to **Run in Cloud Shell**.
+2. Select the button to **Run in Cloud Shell**

-3. After accepting a one-time prompt, the shell will be launched with your first command “gcloud container…” pre-typed.
-Click **Enter** to execute this command which connects kubectl to your cluster.
+3. After accepting a one-time prompt, the shell will be launched with your first command “gcloud container…” pre-typed

+4. Click **Enter** to execute this command which connects kubectl to your cluster
      * Verify you are connected to your cluster with the following command that should show more than a dozen Pods already running in in the kube-system namespace in your cluster:

         ```
         kubectl get pods --all-namespaces
         ```
-4. The minimum version of Helm for HCL SoFy is documented in **Supported Kubernetes Versions / Cluster requirements and limitations**.
+5. The minimum version of Helm for HCL SoFy is documented in **Supported Kubernetes Versions / Cluster Requirements and Limitations**.
 To install a supported version of Helm, please run the following command:

    ```
    wget https://hclcr.io/files/sofy/scripts/get-helm3.sh && source get-helm3.sh
    ```

 ___
 ## **IV.
-Prepare the cluster for running SoFy Solutions**
+Prepare the Cluster for Running SoFy Solutions**

 This step will install Cert-Manager in the cluster, and create an 'image pull secret' in the namespace that allows access to the docker registry where the HCL images are held.